Overview – What MGS has to Offer

 The Executive consists of eight officers: president, past president, VP administration, VP finance, VP information technology, VP communications, recording secretary and treasurer.
 The Executive directs the affairs of the Society between meetings of Council and usually meets monthly except in July and August.

-The fiscal year of MGS is from April 1 to March 31 with the AGM being held in early June.
+The fiscal year of MGS is from April 1 to March 31 with the Annual General Meeting being held in early June.
 An annual financial statement is presented at each AGM and may be seen by contacting the President.
 Click here to see a copy of the 2016 MGS Annual Report.

 National Trust for Canada – National Achievement Award 1995